sategie/amebo_drf/README.md

 - You may choose to automatically deploy your API each time you commit and push to Github
 - Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
 - Your API will be deployed after the build is successful

+### How to Fork the Repository

+- You can make a copy of the project by doing the following:

+    1. Go to the project's Github repository: [Amebo_drf](https://github.com/sategie/amebo_drf)

+    2. Click on the *Fork* button on the top right of the screen.

+- Note: Changes made here do not affect the original repository

+### How to Clone the Repository

+- The repository can be cloned by doing the following:

+    1. Go to the project's Github repository: [Amebo_drf](https://github.com/sategie/amebo_drf)

+    2. Click the green *Code* button on the right.

+    3. Click on *HTTPS* and copy the link.

+    4. Open Git and change the working directory to where you want to have the cloned directory.

+    5. Type *git clone* and paste the copied URL.

+- You can make changes to the project by doing the following:

+    1. Type *git add .*

+    2. Type *git commit -m* and add a short comment within quotes .e.g git commit -m "This is a short comment example"

+    3. Type *git push* to push the changes to the repository

+- Note: Any update committed to the main branch immediately reflects in the hosted site.

 ## Credits